wordpressPHP/wp-posts-carousel/readme.txt

 4. Example of usage

 == Changelog ==
+= 1.0.4 =
+* new way to display posts - by full content **Important** Before update read FAQ.
+* new option to set margin between items
+= 1.0.3 =
+* new option to display posts or other taxonomies with selected tags = 1.0.2 =
+* changed custom stylesheet directory
 = 1.0.1 =
 * new option to display post tags
 * new way to include FontAwesome - from official Bootstrap CDN